gbgviscos/labb2/README.md

 The app should show the skill to create and set up a webpage using React.
 In this app, I focused on the useContext building up a smooth user interaction.

-there are multiple users to use (I did not create a sign-up function) Test users:
+there are multiple users to use and the ability to create a user.
+Test users:
 ### Normal User
 username: test, password 1234